What Is Codependency?

 Codependency is essentially defined as an unhealthy attachment to a person.
 It’s a “dependency” on another in a way that’s not really very healthy.

-It is a term that came out from the recovery movement years ago, where counselors began to notice that on the opposite end of an alcoholic or addict was a partner or family member that had certain “characteristics” that weren’t all that healthy.
+It is a term that came out from the recovery movement years ago, where counselors began to notice that on the opposite end of someone struggling with alcoholism or addiction or family member that had certain “characteristics” that weren’t all that healthy.

-And, as such, the addict and the partner were “co” dependent upon each other in an unusually unhealthy dance.
+And, as such, the addicted person and the partner were “co” dependent upon each other in an unusually unhealthy dance.

 Codependency is a state of “dis-ease” that many experts believe stem from some sort of childhood abuse or neglect.
 Or maybe from living in a family where addiction or mental health issues were present in one or both parents.